arthur-peng-cn/nof1.ai/README.md

    - Next.js API routes proxy all requests to NOF1.ai API
    - Avoids cross-origin restrictions in browser

+7. **Leaderboard Page**:
+   - Dedicated page for model performance ranking
+   - Real-time data from NOF1.ai API
+   - Responsive design for all devices

 ## Styling

 The project uses Tailwind CSS with custom extensions defined in: